sdiehl/write-you-a-haskell/004_type_systems.md

 mapped to properties about the named variable.
 The comma operator for the context extends $\Gamma$ by adding a new property on the right of the existing set.
 The empty context is denoted $\varnothing$ and is the terminal element in this chain of properties that carries no information.
-For example:
+So contexts are defined
+by:

 $$
 \begin{aligned}